Cracked with force and seasoned with bold flavours, Chinese smashed cucumber salad is a quick, fun and refreshing dish to make.

 - Sugar.
 It’s added to enhance the umami taste.
 A pinch would be enough.
 You may replace it with a drop of honey or omit it altogether.

-- Chilli oil.
-Chinese smashed cucumber salad isn’t always dressed with chilli oil.
+- Chili oil.
+Chinese smashed cucumber salad isn’t always dressed with chili oil.
 But I highly recommend you include it.
 Read more about how to make it yourself in later sections.

 - Sichuan pepper oil (optional).
 A condiment made of Sichuan pepper, it adds a pleasant numbing effect on your palate.